lunaflight/courserekt/README.md

 ## Usage

-There are two main ways to use this project:
+There are a few main ways to use this project:

 ### CourseReg History CLI